 Common Practice Areas in Personal Injury Law

 Personal injury law covers a variety of accidents and injuries.
-In addition to obvious injuries - such as being bitten by a dog, slipping and falling, or car accidents - there are a wide range of personal injuries for which a plaintiff can sue.
+In addition to obvious injuries - such as being bitten by a dog, slipping and falling, or car accidents - there is a wide range of personal injuries for which a plaintiff can sue.
 A plaintiff can file a lawsuit based on injuries that result from defamation, assault, battery, false imprisonment, and invasion of privacy.
 Other common practice areas involved in personal injury lawsuits are:

 It's important to also note that most personal injury cases involve insurance companies, so a personal injury attorney must often be familiar with insurance law as well.